scridonlucas/discusso-backend/README.md

 - Setting up an Express project with Typescript
 - Proofing requests coming from external sources by ensuring they the correct type.
 - Validating the fields before posting the requests.
-- Setting up a PostgreSQL database and connecting it to Express apllication
+- Setting up a PostgreSQL database and connecting it to Express apllication.
+- Creating PostgreSQL models and setting up validations and constraints for them.

 ## Tools